haukex/hgpstools/INSTALL-RPi.md

 		*Note* that when setting a mail domain, it usually works best to use a fake subdomain of a domain name you own or can operate underneath.

-	d.
-Optional: `gpsd`, but to avoid conflicts with our logger do `sudo update-rc.d -f gpsd remove` and `sudo service gpsd stop`
+	-	Optional: `gpsd`, but to avoid conflicts with our logger do `sudo update-rc.d -f gpsd remove` and `sudo service gpsd stop`

-	e.
-Optional: Additional useful packages are `screen`, `perl-doc`, `vim`, `lsof`
+	-	Optional: Additional useful packages are `screen`, `perl-doc`, `vim`, `lsof`

-	f.
-Packages that are already installed in the latest version of Raspbian I used, but may be missing on older versions: `git`
+	-	Packages that are already installed in the latest version of Raspbian I used, but may be missing on older versions: `git`

-3. In a suitable directory (like `/home/pi`) do:
+-	In a suitable directory (like `/home/pi`) do:
 	`git clone --recursive https://bitbucket.org/haukex/hgpstools.git`

-4. Unless you're using a fixed IP address, you can set up a way for the RPi to broadcast its IP address as described in `udplisten.pl` and/or `my_ip.pl`.
+-	Unless you're using a fixed IP address, you can set up a way for the RPi to broadcast its IP address as described in `udplisten.pl` and/or `my_ip.pl`.
 	(When making entries in `crontab`, don't forget to use the correct pathnames.)
 	Here's an example `crontab` entry, then you can then listen via